TimotheeMathieu/adastop/README.md

 ![](examples/plot_result.png)

 Remark that on the other hand, if there was no early accept (`--beta 0`, which is the default), the process would have continued until the last stage, but only with the two agents DDPG and TRPO.
+In this case, one may use the other runs `walker{3-6}.csv` in the examples folder to finish the process.

 If one wants to reset AdaStop to redo the process, one can use `adastop reset examples`.